All Episodes

 Put it in your court case.

-And also, once you know the pattern, you can look at your other friends and whistleblowers and colleagues in your field.
+You know, and also once you know the pattern, you can look at your other friends and whistleblowers and colleagues in your field.

 They will have the same thing done to them.

-And as soon as you spot the same pattern, you can quote it in court, like, hey, they did the exact same thing to him as well.
+And as soon as you spot the same pattern, you can quote it in court like, hey, they did the exact same thing to him as well.

 I love it.